 Things to do in Gangnam – Where Is Gangnam?

 Located in Seoul, Gangnam-gu is positioned south of the tranquil Han River.
-It’s the third-largest of the 25 districts in the city and neighbors the Seocho and Songpa Districts.
+This popular place is the third-largest of the 25 districts in the city and neighbors the Seocho and Songpa Districts.

 Gangnam has a reputation for being the Beverly Hills of South Korea due to its wealth.
 The real estate in Gangnam South Korea is three times the price of South Korea’s average, and the residents are some of the wealthiest in the country.